Prices from £48.99

 If you become pregnant while taking Fostair, inform your doctor right away.

-If you have any questions about Fostair pink inhalers or your condition, our online doctor will be happy to help you.
+If you have any questions about Fostair or asthma, our online prescriber will be happy to help you.
+You can discuss any concerns with our prescriber using the "my chats" feature under your Prescription Doctor account.

 Please inform our medical team of all medicines you are currently taking, including those prescribed by your doctor, or bought over the counter, as well as health or herbal supplements.